jppcouto/todo-list/README.md

 ## About the App

 This project is about the development of a simple To-Do List powered by Laravel Framework 8.8.0.
-The aplication web is still at development (**v1.0.9.dev**).
+The aplication web is already working. (**v1.1.0**).

 ## License